This post may contain affiliate links. Please read mydisclosure policy.

 Melt the butter.
 Melt the butter and set it aside to cool.
 Once it is cool, add it to a medium sized bowl and whisk.

 Mix together the granulated sugar and the brown sugar in a medium-sized bowl.
 Add the sugars to the melted butter (or vice versa).
 Whisk to combine.

 Add the pumpkin and the vanilla to the sugar.
 Whisk one more time.

 Add the dry ingredients.
 Add the dry ingredients to the pumpkin mixture.
 Mix with a wooden spoon until the flour is just combined.

 Add the chocolate chips.
-I love Guittard Extra Dark Chocolate Chips in this recipe.
-But you can for sure use your favorite chocolate or even white chocolate chips.
+I love Guittard Extra Dark Chocolate Chips to balance out the pumpkin spice cookies.
+But you can for sure use semi sweet chocolate chips, or even white chocolate chips!

 Use a cookie scoop to make 36 cookie dough balls.
 Chill for 30 minutes to an hour before baking.

 The cookies will be puffy and slightly brown on the edges.
 Lay them on a wire rack to cool.

 FAQs And Expert Tips

 The best way to store pumpkin cookies is in an airtight container.
 Storing pumpkin cookies in the fridge of the freezer will definitely make them last longer.

 Yes, you can freeze these pumpkin cookies.
 Not only can you freeze the unbaked dough balls, but you can also freeze the baked cookies.
-This cookies recipe freezes beautifully.
+This cookie recipe freezes beautifully.

 You can tell when your pumpkin cookies are done because they will puff up in the oven and the edges will be ever so slightly golden brown.
 You don't have to worry too much about under baking because there is no egg in this recipe.

 Adding baking soda to cookies adds to the fluffy texture.
 Baking soda releases CO2, puffing the cookies into delectable bites of yummy that melt in your mouth.